 Southwest Intertribal Court of Appeals (SWITCA)

-AILC’s Southwest Intertribal Court of Appeals (SWITCA) Program provides an appellate court forum for tribes located in New Mexico, Colorado, Arizona and West Texas.
+AILC’s Southwest Intertribal Court of Appeals (SWITCA) Program provides an appellate court forum for tribes located in New Mexico, Arizona, southern Colorado, and west Texas.
 Since its inception in 1989, SWITCA has allowed tribal courts to bring cases before a panel of experienced judges to render decisions at the appellate level for those tribes that do not have the financial means or governmental infrastructure to administer a court of appeals for tribal court decisions.
 Appellate services are available without cost to member tribes.
 Additionally, SWITCA provides training, technical assistance, legal research, and support services to tribal courts, tribal judges, and tribal court staff in the region in an effort to strengthen tribal and Pueblo court systems and tribal jurisdiction.

 Who is Eligible to Join?

-Federally recognized Tribes and Pueblos in New Mexico, Arizona, Colorado, and west Texas may join the Court to receive impartial appellate review of lower court decisions.
+Federally recognized Tribes and Pueblos in New Mexico, Arizona, southern Colorado, and west Texas may join the Court to receive impartial appellate review of lower court decisions.
 SWITCA's jurisdiction is defined by the participating Pueblo and tribal governments.
 A Tribe may join SWITCA by tribal resolution.
 Each Tribe defines SWITCA’s authority for itself and may create any one of a variety of uses for the Court including:

 • an independent court of last resort which exercises the appellate powers of the tribe;